 Financial figures are not available for earlier years.

-As of year-end 2014, there were 53 credit unions in Montana with total assets of $4.4 billion serving 381 thousand members.
-The combined shares of all these credit unions are $3.7 billion and total loans are $2.3 billion.
-Fergus Federal Credit Union is the 22nd largest credit union in the state.
-The largest credit union in the state has assets of $1.2 billion and the smallest credit union has assets of less than a million.
+As of year-end 2018, there were 51 credit unions in Montana with total assets of $5.4 billion serving 408 thousand members.
+Fergus Federal Credit Union is the 20th largest credit union in the state.
+The largest credit union in the state has assets of $1.4 billion and the smallest credit union has assets of less than a million.